 In such case as the Journal ceases to be published, the archive of materials published in the Journal will be available on the St. Philaret's Institute website.

 When presenting materials to the Journal, authors provide their guarantee that the materials have not been previously published elsewhere, are not being reviewed by other publishing houses, and that their publication would not infringe any existing copyright agreements.
 For ease of distribution purposes and the enforcement of use policies with regard to the materials, the author gives the publisher non-exclusive ownership rights to the manuscript.

 Publication of articles in the Journal is free of charge.
 In such case as the article presented for publication was prepared as part of a research project financed by an organization, the author should include any relevant links and credit the funding source.

-All articles proposed for publication in the SPhI Journal which meet the formal requirements for inclusion in the publication are sent for review to one of the members of the Editorial Team or Editorial Council.
+All articles proposed for publication in the Journal of Saint Philaret’s Institute which meet the formal requirements for inclusion in the publication are sent for review to one of the members of the Editorial Team or Editorial Council.
 If the article accords with Journal’s thematic requirements and is a properly formatted research paper, then an external reviewer for the article is appointed.
 Read more about the review process and evaluation criteria here.

 The decision to publish an article is taken at a meeting of the editorial committee on the basis of anonymous review.
-The editorial office of SPhI Journal retains the right not publish works which do not accord topically with the Journal’s theme and which have not passed through the review process.
+The editorial office of the Journal of Saint Philaret’s Institute retains the right not publish works which do not accord topically with the Journal’s theme and which have not passed through the review process.

 The Journal’s Editor-in-Chief and the employees and members of the editorial council should not disclose information about the manuscripts with which they have been entrusted.